 How strange now, looks the life he makes us lead;

 So free we seem, so fettered fast we are!

-The speaker then takes a moment here to ponder the way in which “we,” he and Lucrezia, as well as all of humankind, are in “God’s hand.”
-Time is passing, giving him the opportunity to look back on his life and see if he was able to accomplish what he wanted.
+The speaker then takes a moment here to ponder how “we,” he and Lucrezia, as well as all of humankind, are in “God’s hand.”
+Time is passing, allowing him to look back on his life and see if he was able to accomplish what he wanted.
 He recognizes that the life God makes for “us” is both free and “fettered.”

 I feel he laid the fetter: let it lie!

 But you can hear at least when people speak:

 And that cartoon, the second from the door

 —It is the thing, Love! so such things should be—